tradingstrategy-ai/docs/source/overview/wrapped-tokens.rst

 Wrapped tokens
 ==============

-Due to legacy design issues with :ref:`EVM compatible` blockchains, any :ref:`native token` must be "wrapped" in order it to be used with :ref:`decentralised exchanges <decentralised exchange>`.
+Due to legacy design issues with :term:`EVM compatible` blockchains, any :term:`native token` must be "wrapped" in order it to be used with :term:`decentralised exchanges <decentralised exchange>`.

 To distinguish wrapped tokens from their native token counterparts, a letter `W` is added at the front of the token.
 E.g.